Parkland students start school year with tightened security

 All classroom doors have new hardware that automatically locks when doors are pulled shut.
 Witnesses said teacher Scott Beigel and student Joaquin Oliver were fatally shot as they ushered students inside to safety, in part because the old hardware required relocking from the outside.

-Some $6.5 million was spent on security enhancements at the Parkland school alone, but some students say they’ll never feel safe.
+Some changes are statewide: Florida became the first state to require police or armed guards at all public schools after the shooting — a mandate many districts are struggling to meet .
+And the state’s new Office of Safe Schools announced Wednesday that in two weeks, a new FortifyFL app, developed with $400,000 in state funding, will enable people to anonymously report suspicious activity in state schools.

-The freshman building, a solemn reminder of the bloodshed, is surrounded by a permanent new fence as prosecutors continue to use the crime scene for their legal case.
+At Stoneman Douglas, the tributes to victims have been removed, replaced with a single statue of an eagle hugging a heart.
+But the freshman building still stands as a solemn reminder of the bloodshed, surrounded by a permanent new fence as prosecutors continue to use the crime scene for their legal case.
 The classes it once held have been diverted to nearly three dozen new portable classrooms.

 Aria Siccone, 15, was there during the Valentine’s Day rampage.
 She watched one of her classmates pounding on the classroom door, trying to flee the shooter, and remains haunted by his terror-stricken face moments before he was gunned down.
 The gunshots started shortly after he knocked, and they couldn’t let him in.
 When a SWAT team later led her out of the building, she saw bodies in the hallway.